AIDungeonWiXAnon/AID2-Installer-Project/README.md

 ## Deployment

-In the near future, you'll be able to check the [releases tab for this repo](https://github.com/AIDungeonWiXAnon/AID2-Installer-Project/releases) and you'll have a nice, fancy download button to click that'll give you the latest version of the installer.
-For now, though, you can get the installer here:
+If you're looking for the most up to date version of Clover Edition, please see the [releases tab for this repo](https://github.com/AIDungeonWiXAnon/AID2-Installer-Project/releases) and you'll have a nice, fancy download button to click that'll give you the latest version of the installer.
+If you're looking for this version though, you can get the installer here:
 * [64-bit .exe installer for Clover Edition 6df09f9](https://mega.nz/#!z9MH1KCS!Cp1vlbBdvLDqFW23zho3-YM7e7jLAlZpf8xIyrq9EAc)

 ## Built With